 Taylor has not practiced the last several weeks since injuring his toe in the team's last home game - against the Buffalo Bills on Sept.
 26. The team practiced in shorts and shells on the upper practice fields outside Gillette.

-For more Celtics news, visit the team page at weei.com/celtics
+For more, visit the Patriots team page at weei.com/patriots.

 How have the Celtics looked after a couple weeks?
 Could they be a playoff team?
 These questions and more...

 Sam and Ben talk with Greg Dickerson about how fun this year's Celtics team is to watch as well Jeff Green trade ideas.

 Mut, Rob, and Alex talk with former Red Sox pitcher Jon Lester.
 Jon talks about his experiences with free agency, what it would have taken to sign him to the Red Sox last season, and his experiences with fans since signing with the Cubs.

 Mut, Rob, and Alex talk with newly signed Red Sox pitcher, Wade Miley.
 They talk about the story that came out about the D-Backs wanting him to switch to a gluten-free diet, and what he expects coming from the N.L.
 West to the A.L.
 East.

 The boys are back at it, Mut, Rob, and Alex talk with former Red Sox pitcher and new Chicago Cub Jon Lester, they then talk with new Red Sox pitcher and ongoing consumer of gluten, Wade Miley.